dgraph-io/dgraph/wiki/content/deploy/index.md

 ### HA Cluster setup using Docker Swarm

 Here is a sample swarm config for running 6 Dgraph Alpha nodes and 3 Zero nodes on 6 different ec2 instances.
 Setup should be similar to [Cluster setup using Docker Swarm]({{< relref "#cluster-setup-using-docker-swarm" >}}) apart from a couple of differences.
 This setup would ensure replication with sharding of data.
 The file assumes that there are six hosts available as docker-machines.
-Also if you are running on fewer than six hosts, make sure you use either different volumes or run dgraph-servers with `-p p1 -w w1` options.
+Also if you are running on fewer than six hosts, make sure you use either different volumes or run Dgraph Alpha with `-p p1 -w w1` options.

 You would need to edit the `docker-machine` security group to open inbound traffic on the following ports.

 1. Allow all inbound traffic on all ports with Source being `docker-machine` security ports so that docker related communication can happen easily.

 2. Also open inbound TCP traffic on the following ports required by Dgraph: `5080`, `8000`, `808[0-5]`, `908[0-5]`.
-Remember port *5080* is only required if you are running Dgraph live or bulk loader from outside.
-You need to open `7080` to enable Dgraph alpha to server communication in case you have not opened all ports in #1.
+Remember port *5080* is only required if you are running Dgraph Live Loader or Dgraph Bulk Loader from outside.
+You need to open `7080` to enable Alpha-to-Alpha communication in case you have not opened all ports in #1.

 If you are on AWS, below is the security group (**docker-machine**) after necessary changes.